igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 turns off PWM-mode
 before writing to the pin.
-The equivalent of `digitalWrite()` in the AVRTools library, `writeGpioPinDigital()` doesn't do that: it assumes that if the programmer previously used the pin in PWM mode that he or she remembered to turn off PWM mode before using the pin digitally.
-Assuming the programmer knows what he or she is doing allows the functions in AVRTools to be much faster than their Arduino library counterparts.
+The equivalent of `digitalWrite()` in the AVRTools library, `writeGpioPinDigital()` doesn't do that: it assumes that if the programmer previously used the pin in PWM mode that they remembered to turn off PWM mode before using the pin digitally.
+Assuming the programmer knows what they are doing allows the functions in AVRTools to be much faster than their Arduino library counterparts.
 For example, a call to the Arduino function `digitalWrite()` takes about 70 cycles;
 a call to the equivalent AVRTools function `writeGpioPinDigital()` takes 2 cycles (it's actually a macro in AVRTools that the compiler translates to a single, 2-cycle assembler instruction).